Matthew Stephens (statistician): Education

 Stephens has a PhD from Magdalen College, Oxford University where his advisor was Brian D. Ripley.
 He then went on to work with Peter Donnelly as a postdoctoral researcher.

 Career

 Stephens conducted postdoctoral research with Peter Donnelly at the University of Oxford.
-It was there that he developed STRUCTURE along with Jonathan Pritchard, a widely used computer program for determining population structure and estimating individual admixture.
+It was there that he developed the Structure computer program, along with Jonathan Pritchard, which is used for determining population structure and estimating individual admixture.
 He then went on to develop the influential Li and Stephens model as an efficient model for linkage disequilibrium.

 Awards

-Stephens was awarded the Guy Medal (Bronze) in 2006.
+Stephens was awarded the Guy Medal (bronze) in 2006.
+He was elected a Fellow of the Royal Society in 2023.